Trade; application for reinstatement

 - In the future, you will again be able to guarantee your reliability under commercial law.

-Submit the application for reinstatement of your trade activity and the required documents to the competent authority.
+Submit the application for the reinstatement of your trade activity and the required documents to the competent authority.

 The competent authority will check whether you can be allowed to carry out your business activity again on the basis of your evidence and will make a prognosis decision regarding the future proper exercise of your business.